wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-get-started-linux.md

    ms.date="09/26/2016"
    ms.author="seanmck"/>

-# Preparar seu ambiente de desenvolvimento no Linux
+# <a name="prepare-your-development-environment-on-linux"></a>Prepare your development environment on Linux

 > [AZURE.SELECTOR]